joebaumann/llmhacking/README.md

 ## What is LLM Hacking?

-**LLM hacking** refers to systematic errors in downstream statistical analyses that occur when using LLM annotations instead of human annotations.
-These errors include:
+**LLM hacking** refers to wrong scientific conclusions that occur when using imperfect LLM-generated annotations.
+Errors include:
 - **Type I errors**: Finding statistical significance where none exists in ground truth
 - **Type II errors**: Missing true statistical relationships
 - **Type S errors**: Detecting effects in the opposite direction